solvedbiscuit71/docs/README.md

 __NOTE__
 - The name of folders should be `capitalize`
-- The name of file should be `lowercase`
+- The name of file should be `snake_case` or `kebab-case`

+## How to use ?

+I created this repository for personal reference & uses. if you want to use it then fork this repository and clone it into your local machine. after cloning try [serve](https://www.npmjs.com/package/serve) or your [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in VSCode to serve the Docs/ directory.

-# Author
+# About me

-Hi, i am Praveen Perumal (@solvedbiscuit71) a self-taught programmer & developer.
+Hi, I am Praveen Perumal (@solvedbiscuit71) a self-taught computer enthusiast. if you are interest in my work check me on,

-Check me on,
 - Github - [@solvedbiscuit71](https://github.com/solvedbiscuit71)
 - Frontend Mentor - [@solvedbiscuit71](https://www.frontendmentor.io/profile/solvedbiscuit71)